 - Complete all the courses required in that major field

 - Complete any other courses required by the department of the major

 - Complete a minimum of 32 hours of credit at Gardner-Webb

 On successful completion of the work as outlined, the student will be awarded the degree from Gardner-Webb University.

 A minimum Grade Point Average of 2.0 in a 4.0 scale based in the University grading system is required for graduation

-Students who desires an immediate transfer into the GOAL program and who are in good academic standing, may under exceptional circumstances, appeal to the Readmission Review Committee.
-Special consideration will be given to students who wish to pursue a GOAL major not offered in the traditional program, as well as those who have relocated from the area and desire to pursue a distance program at Gardner-Webb University.
+Students who desires an immediate transfer into the Degree Completion Program and who are in good academic standing, may under exceptional circumstances, appeal to the Readmission Review Committee.
+Special consideration will be given to students who wish to pursue a DCP major not offered in the traditional program, as well as those who have relocated from the area and desire to pursue a distance program at Gardner-Webb University.
 Appeals will not be considered for students in the final 32 hours of their current program except in extreme circumstances.
 Students considering an appeal should contact the Advising Center for more information.
-Residential housing is not available to students in the GOAL program (with the exception of the School of Nursing’s RN to BSN program).
+Residential housing is not available to students in the Degree Completion Program (with the exception of the Hunt School of Nursing’s RN to BSN program).

-Additional information about the GOAL Program is located on the University website, www.gardner-webb.edu, under Degree Completion Program, or in the GOAL catalog.
-Or call 1-866-GWU-GOAL.
+Additional information about the Degree Completion Program is located on the University website, www.gardner-webb.edu, under Degree Completion Program, or in the DCP catalog.
+Or call 1-866-498-4625.